 Even if you are an individual who is entitled to exemption as of right, you must not however, ignore the Summons for Jury Service.
 You must make a written application to the Viscount because he will not necessarily know that you fall into one of these categories.
 He will then send you a certificate of exemption to be granted which means that you have been formally released from attendance.

 Unless you receive a certificate of exemption, you must still go to Royal Court to answer the Summons.

-Yes, the Viscount has a discretion to grant an exemption in such circumstances as he thinks fit.
+Yes, the Viscount has a discretion to grant an exemption from jury service in such circumstances as he thinks fit.
 It must be remembered though that Jury Service is considered to be a civic duty.
 Without the existence of a jury, part of the justice system would collapse and these important factors will always be considered along with any issues that you raise with the Viscount.
 He is only therefore likely to grant a discretionary exemption in exceptional circumstances where insistence on attendance would give rise to particular hardship or difficulty.

 The sorts of situations in which the Viscount may grant a discretionary exemption are:

 If you believe that you have grounds for seeking exemption you should write to the Principal Enforcement Officer setting out the grounds of your application or telephone the department for advice.

 You will either receive a formal certificate releasing you from attendance or a letter rejecting your application.
 If the Viscount has rejected your application, you will have the opportunity to speak to the Judge at the beginning of an Assize.

 Provided you are between the ages of 25 and 65, you can sit on a jury unless you fall into one of the following categories:

 If you are currently charged with a criminal offence, or under arrest.

 You can also apply to the Viscount to be exempted if you are suffering from a temporary infirmity that renders you incapable of serving.